 Mean vs. Median

-Average can often mislead us and hide the valuable and reliable information of our data.
+The term “average” can often mislead us and hide valuable and reliable information form our data.
 It is hard to decide which number we need to use.
-In everyday statistics and news or even in scientific researches the result is often presented by the number of the mean.
-Median gives you much better and reliable information about your database, so we recommend you to use median instead of mean.
+In everyday statistics and news or even in scientific research, the result is often presented as the mean value.
+The median, however, gives you much better and more reliable information about your database, so we recommend using the median instead of the mean.

-The “mean” is the “average” you’re used to, where you add up all the numbers and then divide by the number of numbers.
-The “median” is the “middle” value in the list of numbers.
-To find the median, your numbers have to be listed in numerical order, so you may have to rewrite your list first.
+The mean is the average you are used to: add up all the numbers and then divide by the number of numbers.
+The median is the middle value in a list of numbers.
+To find the median, you need to list the numbers in numerical order, so you may have to rewrite your list first.
 Source of definitions

-To see the difference here is an example made by our own dataset, just for illustrating the case.
+To see the difference, here is an example made from our own dataset, to illustrate the mean and median.

 Click on the picture to enlarge.

-On the first chart you can see the income of companies in middle range (25.56 to 1213).
-Necessary to see in this range because in our dataset there are some outlier value which distort our result and visualization, but to see the main difference between median and mean this chart is perfect.
-The green line shows the median ($157K) of our data and the red line shows the mean ($603K).
-So in our case, we wanted to figure out the average of our customers’ income, and here is where the problem was.
-The mean and the median showed us very different informations.
-So in which data we need to trust?
+On the first chart, you can that see the income of companies in the middle range (25.56 to 1213).
+It is necessary to see this range because, in our dataset, some outlier values distort our results and visualization, but to see the main difference between median and mean, this chart is perfect.
+The green line shows the median ($157K) and the red line shows the mean ($603K).
+So in our case, we wanted to find our customers’ average income, and here is where the problem lies.
+The mean and the median show us very different information.
+So which do we trust?
 We recommend you to choose the median instead of the mean.
 Below you can read the reasons.

-On the second chart you can see the same dataset, but visualized in full range (7.3 to 27302.93).
-Big range… It shows the income inequality too, but it is another topic.
+On the second chart, you can see the same dataset but visualized in full range (7.3 to 27302.93).
+That is a big range.
+It shows the income inequality too, but that is another topic.

 Click on the picture to enlarge